Information for Health Professionals

 4. All babies must be identified by a hospital identification tag attached to the body.

-5. If a baby is for a post mortem examination or Perinatal Pathology cremation, then the appropriate documentation indicating consent must accompany the baby.
+5. All documentation must accompany baby during transport.
+If a baby is for a post-mortem examination or Perinatal Pathology cremation, then the appropriate documentation indicating consent must also be provided.

 Air transport from non-metropolitan hospitals